gSchool/stoplight-event-exercise/README.md

 - When a user clicks a button that just turned on, log`"<textContent> bulb on"` to the console.
 - When a user clicks a button that just turned off, log`"<textContent> bulb off"` to the console.

+**TIP:** Make sure only a button click causes a message to be logged to the console.